hokkaido/mas/README.md

 #### Binarization

 The preprocessed data needs to be binarized so that `fairseq` can use it.
 This step requires a dictionary for both `core` and `entities`.
-The dictionary for the the base model can be found in it downloaded state.
-The dictionary for the entities can be found in `datasets/cnn
+The dictionary for the base MASS model can be found in its archive, but it is also provided together with the entities dictionary at `datasets/shared`.

-This step will produce two folders
+The binarization step will produce two folders

 * core
 * entities

-There are example scripts inside the `scripts` folder.
+There are example scripts inside the `scripts` folder that can be used for the binarization:

     ./scripts/data/binarize-cnndm.sh
     ./scripts/data/binarize-duc2004.sh
     ./scripts/data/binarize-xsum.sh

-## Approaches

-### Simple-Finetuning

-### In-Domain Pretraining

-### Sentence Selection

-Sentence selection needs two things:

-* A constrained train and validation data set
-* A trained sentence classifier

-#### Data preparation

-There is an example script that constrains CNN-DM, and creates class labels that can be adapted:

-    ./scripts/examples/constrain-cnndm.sh

-This will take a while and create files inside `datasets/cnndm-constrained/preprocessed` and `datasets/cnndm/labels`.

-After this step, we need to preprocess and binarize this data, you can use or adapt

-    ./scripts/data/preprocess-constrained-cnndm.sh
-    ./scripts/data/binarize-constrained.sh

-#### Train classifier

-We have experimented with multiple classifiers, an example is provided for training one based on XLNet:

-    ./examples/train-selector.sh

-This will train a classifier and periodically check

-You can look at the progress with tensorboar

-#### Use classifier to constrain test set

-#### Constrain data

-See ...

-## Training (fairseq)
+## Training

+You can find examples for the training and fine-tuning scripts under `scripts/examples` and even more inside `scripts/other`.
+Suffice to say that especially the batch size, learning rate and gradient accumulation steps will depend on your setup.

+fairseq needs to be informed of the model extensions by setting a value for `--user-dir` that points to the git sub-module at `--user-dir deps/MASS/MASS-summarization/mass` and settings the `--arch` flag to `summarization_mass_base`.

+There are two different learning tasks `augmented_summarization_mass`, which is used for fine-tuning with additional embedding layers and the copy-mechanism and `masked_summarization_mass` which enables masked in-domain pretraining.

+An example for a complete fine-tuning command without using any of the addtional embedding layers is shown below:

+    fairseq-train datasets/cnndm/ \
+        --user-dir deps/MASS/MASS-summarization/mass --task augmented_summarization_mass --arch summarization_mass_base \
+        --optimizer adam --adam-betas '(0.9, 0.98)' --clip-norm 0.0 \
+        --lr 0.0005 --min-lr 1e-09 \
+        --lr-scheduler inverse_sqrt --warmup-init-lr 1e-07 --warmup-updates 4000 \
+        --weight-decay 0.0 \
+        --criterion label_smoothed_cross_entropy --label-smoothing 0.1 \
+        --update-freq 8 --max-tokens 4096 \
+        --ddp-backend=no_c10d --max-epoch 25 \
+        --max-source-positions 512 --max-target-positions 512 \
+        --fp16 \
+        --memory-efficient-fp16 \
+        --skip-invalid-size-inputs-valid-test \
+        --load-from-pretrained-model checkpoints/mass-base-uncased/mass-base-uncased.pt \

 ### Embedding Entities